This Steak Alfredo is Rich, Creamy, and Easy to Make

 • While the steak is marinating, cook the pasta according to the package directions.
 Bring a large pot of salted water to a boil then add the pasta and cook until al dente.
 Reserve 1/2 cup of the pasta cooking water then drain the pasta from the rest of the water and set aside.

-• Heat a large skillet over medium high heat.
+• Heat a large skillet, like a cast iron skillet, over medium high heat.
 Remove the steak from the marinade, shaking off any excess.
-Cook the steak for 4 minutes on each side or until it reaches your desired doneness.
+Sear the steak for 4 minutes on each side or until it reaches your desired doneness.
 I like to remove the steak when it reaches an internal temp of 135°F for medium-rare steak (target temp 145°F).
 Rest for 10 minutes.

 • While the steak is resting, melt the butter in a deep skillet over medium-high heat.
 Add the garlic and cook for 1-2 minutes, until fragrant.
 Add the flour to the butter and stir well to create a paste (a roux).
 Cook the roux for 2-3 minutes to ensure the flour is fully cooked.

-3 Tablespoons unsalted butter or vegan butter, 3 cloves garlic, 3 Tablespoons flour
+3 Tablespoons unsalted butter, 3 cloves garlic, 3 Tablespoons flour

 • Slowly whisk in the milk then add the salt and pepper.
-Continue to stir and cook for about 5 minutes, until thickened.
+Continue to stir and simmer for about 5 minutes, until thickened.
 Add the parmesan cheese and stir until melted and combined.

 2 cups milk, 1 teaspoon kosher salt, 1/2 teaspoon black pepper, 1/2 cup parmesan cheese

-• Stir in the cooked pasta.
-If the sauce seems too thick, pour in the reserved pasta cooking water a few tablespoons at a time to reach your desired consistency.
+• Toss the cooked pasta with the alfredo sauce.
+If the sauce seems too thick, pour in the reserved pasta water a few tablespoons at a time to reach your desired consistency.

-• Slice the steak into thin pieces against the grain and top the pasta.
-Drizzle with balsamic glaze and top with gorgonzola and parsley if desired.
+• Slice the steak into thin pieces.
+Divide the pasta into bowl and top with steak slices.
+Drizzle with balsamic glaze and garnish with gorgonzola cheese and fresh parsley if desired.

 Last step!
 If you make this, please leave a review letting us know how it was!